rutuja2197/rutuja-dataviz-portfolio/critique-by-design.md

 - <b>Who do you think this is intended for?:</b> While splitting the chart into two made it clearer, everyone still felt the visualization was more suited for animal activists.
 A suggestion was made to adjust the title of the first graph to better target pet owners or insurance seekers.
 - <b>Is there anything you find surprising or confusing?:</b> The factors listed in the table were found confusing and there was a general sense of uncertainty about the metrics used for ranking countries.
 - <b>Is there anything you would change or do differently?:</b> There was a suggestion to show the top 10 countries instead of 20 to make the chart more concise.
 Another recommendation was to use color highlighting to differentiate countries based on their assigned grade for better clarity.
 - <b>Overall, do you find this easy to read?:</b>  Everyone agreed that the revised version was easier to read compared to the original visualization.
-They appreciated the use of the chart which showed topmost and bottom-most countries and the division into two parts, which helped with readability and targetting the suited audience.
+They appreciated the use of the chart, which showed the topmost and bottom-most countries, and the division into two parts, which helped with readability and targeting the suited audience.
+The original version had a lot of unnecessary icons that didn’t make sense and only added confusion.
+One person even mentioned they would skip reading after the first country because of the overwhelming amount of data.
+This redesigned version is much easier to read and more focused.

 ### What I learned:
 The feedback highlighted key areas for improvement in my redesign.
 Grouping related factors together or displaying only pet-relevant ones could help reduce the table's size, making it easier to interpret.
 Additionally, adjusting the title to better target pet owners or insurance seekers—rather than animal activists—could increase engagement.
 While the revised table was a visual improvement over the original, it still felt more relevant to activists than to pet owners.
 The grading system created confusion in the reader's mind due to lack of explanation.